 "If you're doing full-body workouts, then you'll only perform two to three workouts per week," says Jamie Hickey, nutritionist and Founder of Truism Fitness.
-"If you're only doing one or two muscle groups a day then you'll need to work out five times a week.”
-He adds that if losing weight is your goal, for optimal results, it’s ideal to work out six days a week.
+"If you're only working one or two muscle groups a day with strength training, then you'll need to work out five times a week."

 Do I Need A Rest Day?

 And if you're super sore, you may need two rest days in a row.
-"If you're experiencing soreness that is so dramatic that it is preventing you from working out, it is either because you're new to exercising and in this case you may need to take an extra day off," Hickey says, adding that if you're feeling very sore after working out regularly, you may be “misdiagnosing soreness for an actual injury,” in which case, your body definitely needs rest.
+"If you're experiencing soreness that is so dramatic that it is preventing you from working out, it is either because you're new to exercising and in this case you may need to take an extra day off," Hickey says, adding that if you're feeling very sore after working out regularly, you may be misdiagnosing soreness for an actual injury.

 Should I Work Out If I'm Sick?

-Maybe you have a mild cold or bit of a headache— it's not enough for you to take off from work, so do you take off from working out?
+Maybe you have a mild cold or bit of a headache— it's not enough for you to take off from work, so do you take off from working out when you're sick?
 The short answer is yes; it's always better to rest when you're feeling under the weather.

 If it's just the sniffles, doing some light exercise can still be okay, but you might want to take it easy.
 This depends on your body as well.